Generic Name: acetaminophen and oxycodone (a SEET a MIN oh fen and OX i KOE done)

 You should not use Percocet if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.

-Do not use Percocet if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use Percocet if you have used a MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Before taking this medicine